Zephyranthes rosea: Classification

 Zephyranthes rosea belongs to the genus Zephyranthes (rain lilies) of the subtribe Zephyranthinea of the tribe Hippeastreae.
 It is classified under the subfamily Amaryllidoideae of the Amaryllis family (Amaryllidaceae).
-In broader classifications, they are sometimes included within the lily family (Liliaceae).

 Nomenclature

 Zephyranthes rosea (like other rain lilies) are so named because they produce short-lived flowers only after seasonal heavy rains or storms.
 In Z. rosea, this usually occurs during the late summer.
-The generic name Zephyranthes literally means "flowers of the west wind", from Greek ζέφυρος (zéphuros, an Anemoi) and ἄνθος (anthos, 'flower').
+The generic name Zephyranthes literally means "flowers of the west wind", from Greek ζέφυρος (zéphuros, the god of the west wind) and ἄνθος (anthos, 'flower').
 Zephyrus, the Greek personification of the west wind, is also associated with rainfall.
 The specific name comes from Latin for 'rosy'.

 Other common names of Z. rosea include 'pink rain lily', 'pink fairy lily', 'pink magic lily', 'pink zephyr lily', 'rain flower', and 'rose rain lily'.
 It is also commonly known as duende rojo ('red dwarf') and leli de San Jose in Spanish; and rosafarbene and Windblume in German.

 Zephyranthes rosea is one of the two Zephyranthes species known as the 'pink rain lily'.
 The other species is Zephyranthes carinata, usually referred to incorrectly as Zephyranthes grandiflora.
 Z. carinata is often mislabeled as Z. rosea by merchants.
 Z. carinata can be distinguished from true Z. rosea by their much larger flowers with a deeper pink coloration.
 Z. rosea also has 24 chromosomes in diploid somatic cells, in contrast to 48 in Z. carinata.

 Another similar species known under the same common names is Zephyranthes robusta.
 They can be differentiated from Z. rosea by having paler pink and larger flowers.